brymck/prisma_quotes/README.markdown

     Finance.
 All of these services have their strengths and weaknesses with market coverage, charting tools and personal portfolios, so why choose between them?
-  * Easy access to interactive charts - Just click the quote and it will display the chart!
+  * Easy access to charts - Just click the quote and it will display the chart!
   * Alert conditions - Set an alert condition (i.e. ">5" means "alert me when the price is greater than 5") and you'll be notified when a security's price meets that condition.